kant/saas-graphql/README.md

 - Generate the token secret [here](https://mkjwk.org/) and add it to Now `now secret add SECRET <your token secret>`
 - Add your mongodb URI `now secret add DATABASE_URI <your token secret>`
 - Run dev `now dev` and open `localhost:3000`
-- the schema can be explored on the right end side of the Graphql playground
+- The schema can be explored on the right end side of the Graphql playground

 Enjoy!
 You just saved a couple of days of faffing around with boring stuff 🤴